istatkus/momentum-pa-team/CodeBook.md

 |-------:|-------:|-------:|
 |1369    | 5298   |  2467  |
 #### Monthly.Premium.Auto
+This is a continuous numeric field, so we explore additional information on its central tendency and spread.
 |Mean      | Std Deviation |
 |---------:|--------------:|
 |93.21929  |  34.40797     |

-image:![Scatterplot Premium To Total Claim](https://github.com/istatkus/momentum-pa-team/blob/master/mmScatterPremiumVClaim.PNG)
+To see if there is any linear relationship to Claim, we use a scatterplot. image:![Scatterplot Premium To Total Claim](https://github.com/istatkus/momentum-pa-team/blob/master/mmScatterPremiumVClaim.PNG)

 Pearsons r .632